User Guide for GEOPM Runtime

 Linux Power Management

-The cpufreq driver will be enabled when the intel_pstate driver is disabled.
-It has several modes controlled by the scaling_governor sysfs entry.
-When the performance mode is selected, the driver will not interfere with GEOPM.
-On SLURM-based systems, the GEOPM launch wrapper will attempt to set the scaling governor to “performance” automatically, eliminating the need to manually set the governor.
+When the userspace or performance mode is selected, the driver will not interfere with GEOPM.
+On SLURM-based systems, the GEOPM launch wrapper will attempt to set the scaling governor to performance automatically, eliminating the need to manually set the governor.
 On older versions of SLURM, the desired governors must be listed explicitly in /etc/slurm.conf.
 Specifically, SLURM 15.x requires the following option:

 CpuFreqGovernors=OnDemand,Performance